Entropy dissipation inequality for general binary collision models: Some example

 We numerically find the unique equilibrium $g$ of the two-particle process, as defined in \eqref{eq:g}.
-Then we look for an equilibrium $\pi$ such that $g(\de v,\de v_*) = \lambda(v,v_*)\pi(\de v) \pi(\de v_*)$ and $\lambda$ a decreasing function of $|v-v_*|$.
+Then we look for a strictly positive function $\pi(v)$ and a strictly positive function $\lambda(v,v_*)$ decreasing in $|v-v_*|$, such that $g(\de v,\de v_*) = \lambda(v,v_*)\pi(\de v) \pi(\de v_*)$.
 We remark that the decreasing behavior of $\lambda$ is what we expect in real relations, where agents with very different opinions have very few interactions.

 In the first graph in Fig. \ref{fig:mod4} we represent the values of $g$ obtained numerically, with $\delta =1/100$; the values are increasing from salmon pink to blue.
 The small value of $g$ for $(v,v_*) \approx \pm (1,1)$ are due to a boundary effect related to the discretization.
 As a candidate for $\pi$ we have considered a positive power of the one marginal of $g$.
 In the second graph we choose the power equal to $0.65$.
-The resulting $\lambda(v,v_*)$ is showed in the rightmost graph and it turns out to be approximately a decreasing function of $|v-v_*|$.
+The resulting $\lambda(v,v_*)$ is shown in the rightmost graph, and it turns out to be approximately a decreasing function of $|v-v_*|$.
 Observe that $\pi$ exhibits two peaks near the ``extreme'' opinions $\pm 1$, as showed in the central graph.